nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-10.md

 - If you have at least 100 Bait on the Fiberglass Rod:
   1. Fish until 1:50 am.
+  2. Break the Furnace and pick it up.
-  2. Deposit your entire inventory into the Chest.
-Withdraw the most profitable item stacks as calculated by the spreadsheet.
+  3. Deposit your entire inventory into the Chest.
+Withdraw the following:
-  3. Break the Furnace and pick it up.
+     - All Ore
+     - All Coal
+     - A Weapon if you acquired one from a fishing chest
+     - The most profitable item stacks as calculated by the spreadsheet
   4. Pass out.

 - If you do not have at least 100 Bait on the Fiberglass Rod: